Imran4424/Machine-Learning-Models/README.md

 ### Kernel Support Vector Machine

-Support Vector Machine is a great supervised machine learning model for classification tasks only when given dataset is linearly separable.
-But support
+Support Vector Machine is a great supervised machine learning model for classification tasks only when the given dataset is linearly separable.
+But support vector machine is unable to classify the given dataset when dataset is not linearly separable.

 Kernel Support Vector Machine